MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/troubleshoot.md

 This function uses the `waitForMetaMaskProvider` helper function, which attempts to detect the MetaMask provider three times.

-In the event MetaMask is not installed, for example `isMetaMaskInstallRequired=true`, you can prompt the user to install MetaMask.
+In the event MetaMask is not installed, for example `isMetaMaskInstallRequired=true`, you can prompt the user to install MetaMask:

 ```typescript
 function checkAndPromptForMetaMask() {